Cysharp/CsprojModifier/README.md

 [BannedApiAnalyzer](https://github.com/dotnet/roslyn-analyzers/tree/main/src/Microsoft.CodeAnalysis.BannedApiAnalyzers) expects BannedSymbols.txt as `AdditionalFiles` to be included in the project, so adding it this way will work.

 ### Add analyzer references to generated .csproj
+**NOTE**: Disabled this feature if you are using Rider or Visual Studio Code with Unity 2020.2 or later.
+Unity Editor has Roslyn Analyzer IDE support.

 [Roslyn analyzers are supported in Unity 2020.2 or later](https://docs.unity3d.com/Manual/roslyn-analyzers.html).
 However,  currently, Roslyn analyzers are not included in .csproj, and those are only used at compile time.

 The extension will insert `Analzyer` element into .csproj when generating the project file.
 As a result, you can run Roslyn Analyzer when editing code in Visual Studio. (of course, you can use it before 2020.2!)